 The goal of the Victim Assistance Program is to support and aid victims of crime as they move through the criminal justice process; to provide them with assistance, services, and resource information; to promote participation in the criminal justice system by educating victims about their rights and to advocate for the enforcement of these rights; and to coordinate with other community agencies to ensure continuity of support for victims.

-In 2010, the Victim Assistance Program ordered over $4,928,000.00 in restitution to victims of crime in Washington County.
-Twenty-five volunteers and interns gave 2800 hours to the program, the equivalent of over one full time employee.
+In 2013, the Victim Assistance Program ordered over $7,150,000.00 in restitution to victims of crime in Washington County.
+Twenty-two volunteers and interns gave over 3600 hours to the program, the equivalent of 1.75 full time employee.

 A victim is a person who has suffered financial, social, psychological or physical harm as a result of a crime and, in the case of a homicide, is a member of the immediate family of the victim.

 A criminal defendant is a person charged with a crime.
 A criminal defendant is not considered a victim.

 - Inform victims of their rights and help them to invoke and uphold those rights

 - Court accompaniment throughout all stages of the criminal justice process